toptensoftware/codeonly/readme.md

 }
 ```

-To set class names with a hyphen, use camelCase:
+To set class names that contain hyphens, use camelCase:

 ```js
 {